sketchplugins/plugin-directory/README.md

 - [Sketch Image Average Color](https://github.com/antoniojmartinez/sketch-imageaveragecolor), by Antonio J. Martinez: A plugin to save and use the average color of an image.
 - [Sketch Image Compressor](https://github.com/BohemianCoding/sketch-image-compressor), by BohemianCoding: A Plugin that compresses bitmap assets, right when you export them.
 This Plugin *requires* Sketch 3.8.
 - [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
+- [Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
 - [Sketch iOS Bar Color Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
 - [Sketch Ipsum](https://github.com/BohemianCoding/sketch-ipsum), by Sketch: A DataSupplier plugin that fills your text layers with random Lorem Ipsum
 - [Sketch Isometric](https://github.com/sureskumar/sketch-isometric), by Sures Kumar: Generate Isometric views from Artboards and Rectangles.